 QR attorney Vince Quatrini was the lead presenter for injured workers at the UPMC presentation, “Achieving Excellence in Workers’ Compensation: Strategies from Medical and Legal Professionals,” alongside Workers’ Compensation Judge David B. Torrey, Valerie S. Faeth, defense attorney for Cohen & Grigsby, and a host of UPMC physicians.
 Mr. Quatrini provided the injured worker perspective on…

-Great to see QR attorney David S. DeRose featured in the Fall 2013 edition of the The Pittsburgh Foundation’s FORUM newsletter. http://pittsburghfoundation.org/sites/default/files/FORUM%20Fall%202013.pdf (page 16)
+Great to see QR attorney David S. DeRose featured in the Fall 2013 edition of the The Pittsburgh Foundation’s FORUM newsletter.
+To learn more about our firm’s ongoing involvement in local initiatives, visit our Community Service page. http://pittsburghfoundation.org/sites/default/files/FORUM%20Fall%202013.pdf (page 16)

 Are you exposed to bat droppings and bird manure in your workplace?
 If so, you may be a at risk for a diagnosis of Histoplasmosis.
 Recently, I handled a case involving this disease.
 Histoplasmosis is an infectious disease caused by inhaling the spores of a fungus called H. capsulatum.
 Histoplasmosis is not contagious; it cannot be transmitted from…

 Americans are living longer than ever.
 One result is that there are now nearly 1.6 million nursing home residents in the United States.
 In Pennsylvania alone, there are approximately 80,000 people living in nursing homes.
-If your loved one is admitted to a nursing home, personal care home or assisted living facility and you have…
+To learn more about legal planning for elder care and long‑term support, see our Wills & Elder Law practice area.…

 The unemployment compensation (UC) system is designed to provide a short-term “safety net” of benefits which provide income when you lose your job through no fault of your own.
 Generally speaking, to be eligible for UC benefits, you must be able and available to work.
 The determination of whether you are eligible for benefits is…

 We have heard clients comment that they never really read their auto insurance information prior to their motor vehicle collision.
 Unfortunately, after you are in an accident, it is too late to make sure you have the coverage you need.
-Take just a little bit of time to do some “preventive maintenance.”
-Here is our…
+If you’re injured in a collision, our Car Accidents practice area explains how we can…

 When we sit down to discuss who will benefit from what we have accumulated during our lifetime, we start with creating an accurate summary of our assets and our debts.
 We talk about houses, vehicles, bank accounts, pension and retire- ment accounts, life insurance, investments and other things of value that belong to us.
 We…

 The Social Security Administration has just released Policy Ruling 13-2p.
 These rulings occur infrequently and are designed to clarify the law for Social Security Administration judges.
-Social Security Ruling 13-2p focuses on how Social Security Judges consider cases involving drug and alcohol use.
-As the law is currently written, an individual may not be found…
+Learn more about how Social Security Disability claims work and how an attorney can help on our Social Security Disability practice page.
+Social Security Ruling 13-2p focuses on how…

 Your attorney, paralegal and secretary work together on your case as a legal team.
 You can be assured that all information you provide is shared with all members of the team.
 You know important information about your symptoms and your health history.
 Tell us so that we can better help you!
 Even if something makes…

 The Social Security Administration maintains a Compassionate Allowance List (CAL) as a way to quickly identify medical conditions that will likely qualify for disability benefits, lessening the wait time for a decision.
-As of April 11, 2012, Social Security expanded the Compassionate Allowances List to include 52 new medical conditions.
-The 52 new Compassionate Allowance…
+If you have questions about applying for Social Security Disability benefits or the appeal process, check out our Social Security Disability FAQs for…